 Defining the Purpose of Your Copyright Policy or Guidelines

-More and more organizations are drafting and implementing copyright compliance policies and guidelines.
+More and more for- and nonprofit organizations are drafting and implementing copyright compliance policies and/or guidelines (we call them copyright documents).
 This is not a simple task and involves various components that build upon one another.
-At the beginning of the process, it is vital to spend much time contemplating why you are even creating these compliance policies or guidelines so that you can concentrate on what is important in your written document.
-Is it because your compliance department told you to?
-Or perhaps a recent lawsuit has got you thinking a policy or guidelines would help you avoid a similar lawsuit?
-Are you creating this written document as material for a seminar on copyright or licensing that you will be giving to staff?
+At the beginning of the process, it is vital to spend much time contemplating why you are even creating copyright compliance policies or guidelines so that you can then concentrate on what is important in your written document.

 Here are examples of wording I have used when preparing policies/guidelines for copyright compliance: